AllanPooley/gatsby-theme-faqs-prismic/README.md

 Above are the default values for the theme, which you can change depending on your project.

-For example, here is how I might change the theme colours from shades of purple, to a snazzy blue:
+For example, here is how I might change the theme colours from shades of purple, to a refreshing green:

 ```
 import baseTheme from '@littleplusbig/gatsby-theme-faqs-prismic/src/gatsby-plugin-theme-ui';